Codecademy/docs/content/general/concepts/middleware/middleware.md

 ### Message Oriented Middleware

-This type of middleware allows applications to exchange messages and communicate between eachother.
+A message oriented middleware, or MOM, allows applications to exchange messages and communicate between one another.

 ### Database middleware